WELCOME to OUR OFFICIAL HOME PAGE|

 Pediatric Ophthalmology Grants

-Each year the Knights Templar Eye Foundation, Inc invites eligible investigators to submit applications for Pediatric Ophthalmology:
+Each year the Knights Templar Eye Foundation, Inc., invites eligible investigators to submit applications for pediatric ophthalmology research grants:

-Career-Starter Research Grants - up to $60,000 per grant.
-Applicants for these grants must be at the beginning of their academic careers and must have received a M.D., Ph.D. or equivalent degree.
+Career-Starter Research Grants - up to $65,000 per grant.
+Applicants for these grants must be at the beginning of their academic careers and must have received M.D., Ph.D. or equivalent degree.

-Competitive Renewal Grants - up to $60,000 per grant.
-These grants extend the original project for one additional year if the data accumulated in the first 7 months of the original grant given the previous year are compelling.
+Competitive Renewal Grants - up to $65,000 per grant to extend the original grant project for one additional year when the data collected from the original grant is compelling enough to apply.

-Training Mentors for Developing Countries (TMDC) Fellowship - Annual stipend of $60,000.
-The Scientific Advisory Committee for the Knights Templar Eye Foundation has identified a significant need for well-trained pediatric ophthalmology faculty (mentors) in developing countries.
-As a result, the Foundation has created a 1-year fellowship to help meet this training need.
-Those receiving a fellowship have agreed in writing to return to their native country immediately following the fellowship to practice pediatric ophthalmology for a minimum of 5 years and to the extent possible, be directly involved in the training of residents during those 5 years.
+Training Mentors for Developing Countries (TMDC) Fellowship - Annual stipend of $60,000 - The Scientific Advisory Committee for the Knights Templar Eye Foundation has identified a significant need for well-trained pediatric ophthalmology faculty (mentors) in developing countries.
+As a result the Foundation has created a 1-year fellowship to help meet that training need.
+Those receiving a fellowship have agreed in writing to return to their native country immediately following the fellowship to practice pediatric ophthalmology for a minimum of 5 years and, to the extent possible, be directly involved in the training of residents during those 5 years.

 For more information contact: